hashicorp-services/tfm/site/docs/faqs.md

 ## Who is `tfm` developed for?

+Engineers/Operators that need to migrate terraform community edition code management to TFC/TFE.

 Engineers/Operators that manage/admin Terraform Enterprise/Cloud organizations that need to perform a migration of workspaces.

 ## What is `tfm` intended to do?

-`tfm` will assist with migration of TFE/TFC workspaces from one TFE/TFC instance/organization to another TFE/TFC instance/organization.
+`tfm` will assist with migration of:

+- Terraform open source / community edition / core to TFC/TFE
+- TFE to TFC
+- TFC to TFE
+- 1 TFC Organization to another TFC Organization

 ### Migrations of workspaces